carlodebernardi/carlodebernardi.github.io/_pages/about.md

 I'm very interested in the opportunities offered by the approaches of *Computational Social Sciences* and *Digital Humanities*.
 Right now I'm working with tecniques borrowed from Natural Language Processing (like Topic Modeling), Network Analysis and Agent-Based Modeling.

-I got my MA in *Logic, Philosophy and History of Science* at the University of Florence with a dissertation about the history of cellular automata and a BA in *Philosophy* at the University of Turin with dissertation about peer-review in research assessment and it's limits.
+I got my MA in *Logic, Philosophy and History of Science* at the University of Florence with a dissertation about the history of cellular automata and a BA in *Philosophy* at the University of Turin with a dissertation about peer-review in research assessment and it's limits.

 ---